 Mana Yoga is an authentic, heart based practice that serves to honor, awaken and empower your highest self.
 It is about raising awareness, expanding the healing journey and cultivating responsibility for the good of yourself and others.

 Activating and cleansing all elements of ourselves through specific sequencing of remedial and seasonal yoga asana, breath work, meditation and mantra.
-The integration of individual adjustments/body work, shamanic ritual and healing techniques also makes for an enlightening and potent experience.
+The integration of individual adjustments/body work, shamanic ritual and healing techniques also makes for an enlightening, potent and medicinal experience.

 Classes reflect the season, time of day and the needs of individuals to engage in daily living – exercise, breathing, diet, thought and behavior.